gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register nested routes under an existing route

 React router [nested routes](https://reactrouter.com/en/main/start/tutorial#nested-routes) enable applications to render nested layouts at various points within the router tree.
-This is quite helpful for federated applications as it enables composable and decoupled UI.
+This is quite helpful for modular applications as it enables composable and decoupled UI.

 To fully harness the power of nested routes, the `registerRoute` function allows a route to be registered **under any** previously **registered route**, even if that route was registered by another module.
 The only requirement is that the **parent route** must have been registered with the `registerRoute` function.